 Debt issuance costs associated with the Company's other long-term debt are amortized using the effective interest method over the scheduled maturity of the debt.
 The unamortized debt issuance costs associated with the current debt instruments are reported as a reduction to the carrying value of Current portion of long-term debt, net in the Consolidated Balance Sheet.
-Unamortized debt issuance costs associated with the long-term debt, net in the Consolidated Balance Sheets.
+Unamortized debt issuance costs associated with the long-term portion of debt instruments is reported as a reduction of the carrying value of Long-term debt, net in the Consolidated Balance Sheets.